Nerissa Quewezance, who is seeking to be exonerated on her murder conviction in Saskatchewan, has lost her day parole.

 Residential school survivor

-Nash was told Nerissa didn’t like being supervised while on release.
+Nash was told by a parole officer that Nerissa doesn’t like being supervised while on release.

-Nerissa explained that as a residential school survivor she was triggered by the rules and curfews imposed on her as part of parole.
-She also had trouble, she said, accessing support on certain days.
+But Nerissa said because she is a residential school survivor she was triggered by the rules and curfews imposed on her as part of parole.
+She also had trouble accessing support on certain days, she said.

-“I was going to turn myself in within a day or two,” she said about the time she skipped paroled as a smudge burned in front of her on the table.
+“I was going to turn myself in within a day or two,” she said about the time she skipped parole as a smudge pot burned in front of her on the table she was sitting at.

 “I was really, really depressed.
 I was just waiting for the police to pick me up.”

-But Nash wasn’t persuaded, saying her record indicated otherwise.
+Nash wasn’t persuaded, He said Nerissa’s record showed otherwise.

 “I do find that that represents a significant concern to public safety.”

-When Nash delivered his decision to rescind her parole, Nerissa remained calm and hugged the woman sitting next to her providing support.
+When Nash decided to rescind her parole, Nerissa remained calm and hugged the woman sitting next to her who was providing support.
 Nerissa is behind bars in southern British Columbia.

-“The appeal must be sent to the Parole Board of Canada Appeal Division in Ottawa within three months of the date of the decision,” said spokesperson Lisa Saether in an email.
+“The appeal must be sent to the Parole Board of Canada Appeal Division in Ottawa within three months of the date of the decision,” spokesperson Lisa Saether explained in an email to APTN.

-Lockyer said the loss of parole shouldn’t affect the sisters’ application for a ministerial review of their case.
+Lockyer, in a telephone interview following the hearing, said the loss of parole shouldn’t affect the sisters’ application for a federal review of their case.

-“There’s no reason at all why it should,” the lawyer said outside the hearing.
+“There’s no reason at all why it should,” he said.

-Justice Minister David Lametti received their request in January.
-He has referred their application to a lawyer for review.
+Lockyer applied to Justice Minister David Lametti in December.
+He has been told the application has been sent to a Department of Justice lawyer for review.

-Odelia, meanwhile, was granted day parole in April 2022.
-She is at a women’s healing lodge in Winnipeg.
+Meanwhile, Nerissa’s older sister Odelia was granted day parole in April 2022.
+She is living at a federal women’s healing lodge in Winnipeg.

-Dolff’s family has declined to speak publicly about the crime.
+Dolff’s family has declined to speak publicly about the case.

-His granddaughter, whose identity is protected and was nine years old when he was killed, opposed releasing Nerissa on parole.
+His granddaughter, whose identity is protected and was nine years old when he was killed, told Nash she was opposed to Nerissa being released on parole.

-“We feel, once again, that our safety and security is in jeopardy with the prospect of the offender, who brutally murdered our loved one and is now attempting to murder him again by way of damaging his memory and spinning the facts of their crime, being paroled,” she said in an emotional victim impact statement delivered virtually at the hearing.
+“We feel, once again, that our safety and security is in jeopardy with the prospect of the offender, who brutally murdered our loved one and is now attempting to murder him again by way of damaging his memory and spinning the facts of their crime, being paroled,” the granddaughter said while virtually delivering an emotional victim impact statement at the hearing.